 | Hispanic or Latino | 2 |

-Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at Grand Valley State University.
+Review the following statistics on the composition of the biological & biomedical sciences majors at Grand Valley State University.

 | Major | Annual Graduates |